**This segment on what to do if you have been injured in an accident was recorded in 2016 for Boomer TV, now Great Day with Patty Spitler.

 So, today, we’re going to talk about what to do if you’ve been injured in a personal injury accident of some kind.
 Accidents happen everywhere all the time.
 There are car accidents.
 There are slip, trip, and fall accidents.
 There are product malfunctions and animal attacks.
 Just to name a few.

 First, you must do all that you can to preserve evidence.
 Get witness names, phone numbers, and business cards.
 Use a cell phone to take pictures of vehicle damage, water on the floor, signage, or anything that portrays how the accident occurred and what injuries you have suffered.

 In many instances, people are embarrassed, and they just want to leave the scene.
 You must fight that embarrassment, or you may be unable to prove your case.
 If appropriate, ask if there is a surveillance video and ask if it can be preserved.

 2. Seek Medical Treatment

 Second, you must determine if you are injured.
-If you feel any pain at all following the accident you are likely injured and should be immediately checked out by a medical professional.
-If pain or immobility presents itself later you should seek medical attention right away.
-The truth is, boomers are more likely to sustain spinal injuries due to their age.
+If you feel any pain at all following the accident, you are likely injured and should be immediately checked out by a medical professional.
+If pain or immobility presents itself later, you should seek medical attention right away.
+The truth is boomers are more likely to sustain spinal injuries due to their age.

-Delay in treatment will cause questions as to whether your injuries are real and whether the accident is the real cause of the injuries that you have.
+Delays in treatment will cause questions as to whether your injuries are real and whether the accident is the real cause of the injuries that you have.

 3. Consult a Personal Injury Attorney